 Step three: Evaluate eating and sleeping patterns along with behaviors.

 Similarly, changes in sleeping patterns may show obsessive thoughts or an imbalance in neurological impulses.
-As presented in the Natural and Science of Sleep research, sleeping patterns or other behavioral responses can become different abruptly.
+The Natural and Science of Sleep Research shows that sleeping patterns or other behavioral responses can change abruptly.
 Although this can be a pure phase for an individual, it is still crucial to monitor any changes.
 Any reason for putting the individual’s health at risk should assess if any extreme changes.

 Step four: Identify hallucinations or delusions

 These two signs are less subtle, and you will notice them if an individual has a mental disorder.
-When an individual is hallucinating, he/she is hearing voices or sees people who are not even there!
+When an individual is hallucinating, he/she hears voices or sees people who are not even there!

 Hallucinations that happen with no just cause may have a connection with a mental disorder.
 When individuals believe that someone is watching them, then they are experiencing delusions.
 These are often accurate indicators of a mental disorder.

 According to the study provided by the Clinical Advisor, hallucinations do not always show a mental disorder.
-However, it is a sure sign that the individual has a mental disorder to get treated right away in combination with delusions.
+However, it is a sure sign that the individual has a mental disorder to get treated immediately in combination with delusions.

 Step five: Notice social isolation or withdrawal.

-When individuals are going through new or consistent psychological symptoms or thoughts, they may lose interest in ordinary life.
+When individuals go through new or consistent psychological symptoms or thoughts, they may lose interest in ordinary life.
 They may go through social isolation and withdraw from general interaction with people.
-Depending on the condition, the individual may go out or spending time with new acquaintances that are quite different.
+Depending on the condition, the individual may go out or spend time with new acquaintances that are pretty different.